whimsicow/Pop-the-Bubbles-Pygame/README.md

-Use your mouse to pop the bubbles before they fill up your screen.
+Use your mouse to pop the bubbles before they reach the bottom of your screen.